strautomator/core/README.md

 -   Code is mostly TypeScript
 -   Should run on Node 18+
--   Highly optimized for GCP (Google Cloud Platform)
+-   Optimized for GCP (Google Cloud Platform)

 ### Required 3rd party services